jclehner/bcm2-utils/README.md

 This utility handles the `GatewaySettings.bin` file that is used on some devices (e.g. Technicolor TC7200, Thomson TWG850, Thomson TWG870).
-Given a device profile, it can be used to encrypt, decrypt, verify the settings file.
+Given a device profile, it can be used to encrypt, decrypt, and verify the settings file.
 Dumping an unencrypted file also works without a device profile.

 This utility is currently alpha-ish at best!

-Encrypted files must be decrypted before dumping them.

 # Usage
 ###### bcm2dump